 Relax.
 Hear the good news.
 You don't have to evangelize like that if you don't want to.
 But you still can, and you still are called to, evangelize.
 You can still proclaim the good news of God's redemption in Christ, with a welcoming smile to someone else who has come in tentative response to their faintly-heard call.
-Or you can evangelize through voluntary service of some sort, like helping at the Community Breakfast, or picking up bread, or offering to greet people as they arrive, or participating in the worship service.
+Or you can evangelize through voluntary service of some sort, like making coffee one Sunday a month, or offering to greet people as they arrive, or participating in the worship service.
 Perhaps your proclamation of the good news will be as simple as radiating the worth and joy that you have found in Christ's love.
 The numbers of ways in which you can serve are as unlimited as the variety of skills, talents and interests available in you.

 Remember also, that Jesus is not looking for perfection from you, merely a response to his invitation to follow him.
 Just as he promised those first disciples that he, Jesus, would take care of developing them - "I will make you fish for people", so too he promises us he will guide us into being competent and vital servants.
-The only thing that is asked of us is to respond, to be willing to lay down the nets of our own self-interest and follow him, believing and rejoicing in the good news of redemption through our Lord Jesus Christ.
+The only thing that is asked of us is to respond, to be willing to lay down the nets of our own self-interest and follow him.